amalgam8/amalgam8.github.io/overview.md

 The Route Management component of the tenant sidecar process works by communicating with the A8 Controller, in the control plane, to manage the configuration information controlling the Nginx servers.
-Incoming requests will then be passed to the appropriate Lua functions, which will route the request to an approriate service, or version of a service, and then load balance to an approriate instance.
+Incoming requests will then be passed to the appropriate Lua functions, which will route the request to an appropriate service, or version of a service, and then load balance to an appropriate instance.

-A point worth highlighting is that although Amalgam8 includes convenient A8 Proxy container images with built-in implmentations of some of the most common proxy control features, the design is open and intended to allow applications to extend the behavior by introducing their own custom routing rules and control logic.
+A point worth highlighting is that although Amalgam8 includes convenient A8 Proxy container images with built-in implementations of some of the most common proxy control features, the design is open and intended to allow applications to extend the behavior by introducing their own custom routing rules and control logic.
 Specific rules provided to the A8 Controller can be considered opaque and will essentially be passed though to the A8 Proxy's that are intended to act on them.
 So, by simply extending the sidecar implementation to include matching Lua